We often get asked, how do you pronounce Huon and what does it mean? Well here’s your answer.

 Why are Huon Salmon’s roots so connected to the Huon Valley?

-For Peter and Frances Bender, farming, whether it is on land or sea, has always been about family, community, passion and of course, quality produce that is second to none.
+For Founders and previous owners Peter and Frances Bender, farming, whether it is on land or sea, has always been about family, community, passion and of course, quality produce that is second to none.
 As local Tasmanians, they met by chance on the Ida Bay Railway, and just two years later they were married and managing the family cattle and sheep farming property in the Huon Valley.

 While farming was their passion, they also branched into other business ventures, including a butcher’s shop, Tasmania’s first trellised apricot orchard, as well as a small-scale excavating business to help on the cattle farm.